 19 For a bid to be compliant, a minimum score of 50 must be achieved on question 1-4 in the technical envelope.
 Any bidder who scores below this on one or more questions will be excluded from award.

-20 Your response to the tender specification will be evaluated using the criteria set out in Attachment 2.- Evaluation Criteria.
+20 Your response to the tender specification will be evaluated using the criteria set out in Attachment 2- Evaluation Criteria.

 Tender Period